barbarer/py4e-int/_sources/functions/func-string.rst

 .. fillintheblank:: funct_fitb_last_three_char_slice
     :practice: T

-    What will return a new string with just the last three characters from the string ``dna`` using a negative index?
+    What will return a new string with just the last three characters from the variable named ``dna`` using a negative index?

     - :dna\[-3\:\]: This will return a new string with the last three characters in it.
       :.*: Read about negative indicies in Python and try again.